syncfusion-content/javascript-docs/js/Grid/Paging.md

 ## Pager with pageSize drop down

 There is an option to set the size of page by means selecting the pageSize you wish from the options available in the drop down.
-To render drop down in pager, provide the pageSize values you wish to display in drop down as array to [`pageSizeList`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-pagesizelist "pageSizeList") property of [`pageSettings`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings "pageSettings").
+To render drop down in pager, provide the pageSize values you wish to display in drop down as `array` values to [`pageSizeList`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings-pagesizelist "pageSizeList") property of [`pageSettings`](https://help.syncfusion.com/api/js/ejgrid#members:pagesettings "pageSettings").

 The following code example describes the above behavior.